cakephp/docs/en/core-libraries/httpclient.rst

     For compatibility reasons, earlier versions of CakePHP will treat strings beginning with ``@`` as local or remote file paths.
-This functionality was deprecated in CakePHP 3.0.5 and was removed in a 3.7.
+This functionality was deprecated in CakePHP 3.0.5 and was removed in 3.7.

 Building Multipart Request Bodies by Hand
 -----------------------------------------